lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 &nbsp;

-**Warning**: This is a naughty hack that uses the purposely undocumented `Native` api to trick the Elm runtime and may not continue to work in the future.
-Check [this](https://github.com/eeue56/take-home/wiki/Writing-your-first-impure-Elm-Native-module) and [this](https://github.com/eeue56/take-home/wiki/Writing-Native#should-i-be-writing-native) for the concequences of using Native modules.
+**Warning**: This is a naughty hack that uses the purposely undocumented `Native` API to trick the Elm runtime and may not continue to work in the future.
+Check [this](https://github.com/eeue56/take-home/wiki/Writing-your-first-impure-Elm-Native-module) and [this](https://github.com/eeue56/take-home/wiki/Writing-Native#should-i-be-writing-native) for the consequences of using Native modules.

 &nbsp;